is216-oppa-2022-spring/myprofile-xingyulim/README.md

 * Beautify my web pages with properties such as border, background, margin
 * Added youtube with my favourite travel destination

+## (Week 3) CNY Homework
+* Used Bootstrap features on Justin Bieber and Krazy Tuition Centre

 ## (Week 4) My First bootstrap experience
 * Used Bootstrap features such as buttons and navbars
 * Updated Week 4 Bootstrap with carousel